 In September 2020, the situation did not deescalate, and new armed confrontations took place between the two countries.
 On September 2 Indian forces took control of a strategic outpost.
 Specifically, it has been reported that ‘thousands of soldiers climbed up mountain peaks for about six hours to claim the vantage points along the south bank of Pangong Tso – a glacial lake roughly the size of Singapore.’
 S. R. Sen and R. Chaudhary, ‘India Captured Strategic Outposts in Stealth Move Against China’, Bloomberg, 2 September 2020; A. Panda, ‘India-China Tensions Spike in the Himalayas’, The Diplomat, 5 September 2020.

-India and Pakistan are party to the four 1949 Geneva Conventions.
+India and China are party to the four 1949 Geneva Conventions.
 In addition, they are bound by customary international humanitarian law.
 Customary international law consists of unwritten rules that come from a general practice accepted as law.
 Based on an extensive study, the International Committee of the Red Cross maintains a database on customary international humanitarian law.